Gordon999/Pi-LC-Autoguider/README.md

 The relay cards can also be modified, different wiring to scope, to auto-guide other scopes eg Meade LX-10.

 It can also be interfaced to scopes via an Arduino Uno or Pi Pico, via USB.
 The Arduino Uno or Pi Pico can also be controlled by a PC using software such as PHD.
-Details can be found under the Arduino-Uno-AutoGuider repository.
+Details can be found under the Arduino-Uno-AutoGuider repository or https://github.com/Gordon999/RPi-Pico-Autoguider

 The Pi can also control a Canon DSLR, via an interface, to allow long exposure photographs.